TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 #### pmod AMP2 - IC-SSM2377 [3][1]

 The SSM2377 can deliver 2.5W of power to a load of 4Ω, and around 1.4W of power to a load of 8Ω.

-**According to the pmod’s reference manual as long the incoming data has a sample rate of at least 16 kHz, the amplifier will be able to handle incoming data.
-One of the constraints of this design is for the minimum sampling rate of analog-to-digital and digital-to-analog conversion be 40 kHz, meaning there will be no problem with the data sent to the pmod AMP2.**
+According to the pmod’s reference manual as long the incoming data has a sample rate of at least 16 kHz, the amplifier will be able to handle incoming data.
+One of the constraints of this design is for the minimum sampling rate of analog-to-digital and digital-to-analog conversion be 40 kHz, meaning there will be no problem with the data sent to the pmod AMP2.

 #### Output Speaker

 [6]**The pmod AMP2 can supply up to 2.5 watts of power to the speaker, so it’s ideal for the speaker to have a maximum power rating of 2 watts to ensure that the amplifier is able to properly supply the speaker, even in the case that the amplifier power output fluctuates.** **As outlined in the constraints, the speaker should also be able to output at a minimum frequency range of 100Hz-17Khz to account for the range that the human ear is capable of hearing.
-To account for the size of the room and need to disperse audio over a relatively wide range, the speaker must have a sufficient sound pressure level (SPL) to adequately cover a portion of the room.
 Due to the amplifier being able to drive a load impedance of 4-8Ω, a speaker must be chosen that has an input impedance of 4Ω or greater.**

+To fulfill each of these conditions, the OWS-5716TA-4C speaker has been chosen.
+According to the 5716TA datasheet[8], the speaker has a 4Ω impedence and an input power of 2 watts.
+This satisfies constraints 3 and 6.
+The sound pressure level/ sensitivity of the 5716TA is 112.5 dBA and the frequency range in which it operates is 100 Hz - 20 KHz, which is well above the sufficient amount outlined in constraints 5 and 2.
+This speaker well satisfies the constraints conditions needed for the speaker to be able to efficiently pair with the power amplifier and emit sound at a level sufficient for the room.

 #### Further connections